marcolucc/networkSecurityProject/README.md

 ### Step 3: run the project
-Once you have installed all the dependencies, you can run the project by running the file ``gui.py``.
+Once you have installed all the dependencies, you can run the project through the file ``gui.py``.
 If you are using the terminal:
 ````
-cd networkSecurityProject/
 python3 gui.py
 ````

 ### Step 4: how to use
-To launch an attack, you should perform the following actions:
+In order to launch an attack, you must perform the following actions:
-1. Ensure that all the three PLC are active and reachable from your PC.
+1. Ensure that all the three PLCs are active and reachable from your computer.
-2. Start the ``gui.py`` file and select *dos* from the attacks list.
+2. Start the ``gui.py`` file and select __*dos*__ from the attacks list.
 3. Press the __Start attack__ button.
-You will see a popup window that will ask you to configure the details of your attack.
+You will see a popup window that ask you to configure the details of your attack.
 4. Once you have set the configuration, press the __Save and start__ button to launch the attack.
 You will see all the logs in the black rectangle on the right side of the window.